Cat (Red Dwarf): Character

 The Cat exhibits qualities of vanity, such as in "The End" (1988), where his first words are "How am I looking?
 I'm looking nice!"

 In early episodes, the Cat exhibits typical feline behaviours such as licking anyone who gives him food, playing with "shiny things" and marking his territory, for which purpose he carries a small spray-can in his pocket.
 While scent-marking, he repeats, "This is mine, this is mine, and all of this is mine."
 He bats his food around when it is served on the table, explaining to his startled shipmates, "that is what cats do with [live] food!"

 His extreme self-confidence results in him thinking himself to be irresistible to women.
 He is originally very self-centred, acting purely without concern when his old mentor the "Cat Priest" dies, giving Kryten an earring that the Cat hates on the day before Kryten's automatic self-destruct is scheduled and choosing to finish his lunch rather than carry Lister to the medical bay when he collapses.
 In the episode "Backwards" (1989), Lister asks the Cat if he cares about anyone but himself, to which the Cat responds, "Hell no!
 I don't even care about you."
 This behaviour becomes less prevalent as the series goes on.
 In the episode Cured it is revealed that he is a psychopath because of these characteristics.

-By Series IV, the Cat becomes less obsessed with mating, and begins to develop a friendship with Dave Lister and Kryten, although he maintains a strong dislike for Rimmer.
+By Series IV, the Cat becomes less obsessed with mating, and begins to develop a friendship with Lister and Kryten, although he maintains a strong dislike for Rimmer.
 As he learns to relate to the crew, he stops licking them and marking his territory, and even begins to show genuine concern for others on several occasions.
 He becomes a skilled pilot of Starbug and develops an ability to "smell" dangerous phenomena, even in space— although he does not grasp scientific terms, describing anomalies as a "swirly thing" in the episode "Legion" (1993), and in the episode "Ouroboros" (1997), when asked by Kryten if something "weird" on Starbug's long-range scan is a "wibbly thing" or a "swirly thing", the Cat says he would "hate to commit [himself]" at such an early stage.